cacahootie/motly/README.md

 request.
 For instance, user data can only be passed to a back-end api if there is some mechanism of communication.
 Luckily, there is... the express request object is available for templating the URL and the final response.
-This allows you to use url path parameters as part of your api request, or to use some aspect of the request in your templates or filters.
+This allows you to use url path or query string parameters as part of your api request, or to use some aspect of the request in your templates or filters.

-#### query string example
+###### query string example
 ```javascript
 {
     "/namegenerator":{